AdobeDocs/release-notes.en/template.md

 For more information about the Mobile SDKs, see: [Android SDK 4.x for Experience Solutions](https://marketing.adobe.com/resources/help/en_US/mobile/android/) and [iOS SDK 4.x for Experience Cloud
 Solutions](https://marketing.adobe.com/resources/help/en_US/mobile/ios/).

-## Administration - product and user management
+## Administration - Admin Console product and user management

-New Experience Cloud features and fixes in the Admin Console.
+New features and fixes for Experience Cloud administrators.

 | Feature    | Description  |
 | -----------| :----------: |